Events

 Dr. Haskollar is a scholar-practitioner with scholarly contributions in multiple journals.
 Her recent article, “Do Demographics Matter?
 The Relationship between Student Characteristics and Intercultural Competence,” was featured in the Journal of Intercultural Communication Research.
 She has presented at professional workshops and conferences across the United States, Canada, Argentina, China, and Turkey.

-Esther Rosbrook
+Esther Rosbrook Esther Rosbrook

-Esther Rosbrook, EdD, MSci, MA (She/her) is a scholar practitioner with about three decades of professional experience, holding a business degree from the University of Indonesia, a Master of Science in Education from the State University College at Buffalo, a Master of Psychology from Colgate University, and a Doctoral degree in Organizational Leadership from Northeastern University.
+Esther Rosbrook, EdD, MSci, MA (she/her) is a scholar practitioner with about three decades of professional experience, holding a business degree from the University of Indonesia, a Master of Science in Education from the State University College at Buffalo, a Master of Psychology from Colgate University, and a Doctoral degree in Organizational Leadership from Northeastern University.
 Her diverse career includes significant roles in international and multinational corporations, where she specialized in international relations, finance, public relations, and communication.

 In higher education, Rosbrook has been deeply committed to fostering inclusive environments that support student growth and equity.
 She has contributed to the Office of Residential Life and the Department of Romance Languages and Literatures at Colgate University, where her work focused on creating spaces of belonging and amplifying student voices.
 As a trained intergroup dialogue facilitator, she is passionate about advancing social justice, delivering DEIBA (Diversity Equity Inclusion Belonging Anti-racism) workshops, and leading training sessions on multiculturalism, organizational leadership, and anti-racism initiatives.
 Rosbrook is an experienced instructional and curriculum designer, in inclusive pedagogy, and teaching methodologies, with a robust background in project management, strategic communication, conflict mediation and intergroup dialogue, organizational behavior and change management.
+Beyond her role in higher education, Rosbrook is the chairwoman of the Coalition of Women’s Identities in ACPA for 2023-2025, in the ACPA Ethics Task Force, and serves as an instructor in Champlain College’s MBA Program.

-Registration Rates
+Registration Information

-$219 $319
+• $219

 membership must be active through end of program on 30 January 2026